 What is the Best Cheap Web Hosting?

 Best cheap web hosting comparisons include plans from $0.80 to $3.95 per month.
 These affordable plans provide high discounts and different term lengths.
 For example, you may get the $1.99 pricing but must sign up for three years – if you only want to pay for 12 months, the price goes up.
-The best Cheap Hosting are Have education platform, website builder and keyword tool like my #1 list WA Hosting.
+The best Cheap Hosting is Have education platform, website builder, and keyword tool like my #1 list WA Hosting.

 Also, renewal prices are usually higher than the discounted rate, so watch out for that.

 The rankings on this page are strictly based on price.
 If you want to read more in-depth coverage, check out my full guide to the best cheap hosting options to use this year.

 1. WA Premium & Premium Plus

 With the Premium membership, you are going to get a weekly class every Friday night with our resident expert, Jay (username: magistudios).
 Jay has over 15 years of experience within the online world, and has built multiple enterprises, and runs his own SEO and Local Marketing agency.
 People absolutely love tuning into Jay’s classes every week, and you can expect a bunch of new “golden nuggets” of information each and every week.